asdf-format/asdf/README.rst

       shape: [100]
     ...

+.. _end-example-asdf-metadata:

 The metadata in the file mirrors the structure of the tree that was stored.
 It is hierarchical and human-readable.
 Notice that metadata has been added to the tree that was not explicitly given by the user.
 Notice also that the numerical array data is not stored in the metadata tree itself.
-Instead, it is stored as binary data blocks below the metadata section (not shown here).
+Instead, it is stored as binary data blocks below the metadata section (not shown above).

+.. _end-create-file-text:
+.. _begin-compress-file:

 It is possible to compress the array data when writing the file: